lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since data carried in EAD may not be protected, or be processed by the application before the EDHOC message is verified, special considerations need to be made such that it does not violate security and privacy requirements of the service which uses this data, see {{unprot-data}}.
 The content in an EAD field may impact the security properties provided by EDHOC.
 Security applications making use of the EAD fields must perform the necessary security analysis.

-# Applicability Template Example {#appl-temp}
+# Application Profile Example {#appl-temp}

-This appendix contains a rudimentary example of an applicability template, see {{applicability}}.
+This appendix contains a rudimentary example of an application profile, see {{applicability}}.

-For use of EDHOC in the XX protocol, the following assumptions are made:
+For use of EDHOC with application X the following assumptions are made:

 1. Transfer in CoAP as specified in {{coap}} with requests expected by the CoAP server (= Responder) at /app1-edh, no Content-Format needed.
 2. METHOD = 1 (I uses signature key, R uses static DH key.)